A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: The Recursive Measure of Voting Power

 \subsection{A Recursive Formulation}

-We define a {\em measure of voting power} for simple voting games as a function $\pi$ that assigns to each player $i$ a nonnegative real number $\pi_i \geq 0$ and that satisfies two sets of basic adequacy postulates: the {\em iso-invariance} postulate, according to which the a priori voting power of any player remains the same between two isomorphic games; and the {\em dummy} postulates, according to which a player has zero a priori voting power if and only if it is a dummy (i.e., not decisive in any division), and the addition of a dummy to a voting structure leaves other players' a priori voting power unchanged (Felsenthal and Machover 1998: 236; see section \ref{sec:minimal-postulates} below).
-We define an {\em efficacy measure} of voting power (of which decisiveness measures such as $PB$ are a species) as a measure based strictly on the causal efficacy of the player in each of the voting games divisions (the player's division {\em efficacy score}), weighted by the signifance of each division (the division's {\em probability}).
+We define a {\em measure of voting power} for simple voting games as a function $\Psi$ that assigns to each player $i$ a nonnegative real number $\Psi_i \geq 0$ and that satisfies two sets of basic adequacy postulates: the {\em iso-invariance} postulate, according to which the a priori voting power of any player remains the same between two isomorphic games; and the {\em dummy} postulates, according to which a player has zero a priori voting power if and only if it is a dummy (i.e., not decisive in any division), and the addition of a dummy to a voting structure leaves other players' a priori voting power unchanged \citep[p.
+236]{FelM98} (see section \ref{sec:minimal-postulates} below).
+(When we refer to $\Psi$'s measure of a priori voting power, we shall represent it using the lower case $\psi$.)
+We define an {\em efficacy measure} of voting power (of which decisiveness measures such as $PB$ are a species) as a measure based strictly on the causal efficacy of the player in each of the voting game's divisions, weighted by the significance of each division.

-An efficacy measure of voting power $\pi$ therefore assigns to each player $i$ a value
+An efficacy measure of voting power $\Psi$ therefore assigns to each player $i$ a value